sumayyah-rahman/STAGE-Audra-Langues/README.md

-# Audra Languages – AI Student & Assistant Portal

-Student portal project with AI conversational assistant for English oral practice.
-The project includes a student area, an AI widget, as well as a backend architecture intended to be linked to a conversational API.

-## Goal

-The aim of the project is to create an integrated learning environment for Audra Languages, with:
-- a student portal;
-- an AI conversational assistant focused on oral practice;
-- a visual coherence with existing portals.

-## Current Features

-### Student Portal
-- login page;
-- student dashboard;
-- personal information page;
-- progress page;
-- AI training page;
-- conversational widget openable from the interface.

-### AI Widget
-- opening/closing the widget;
-- choice of a conversation theme;
-- display of the first message according to the chosen theme;
-- sending text messages;
-- integration of the browser’s speech synthesis;
-- integration of browser voice recognition.

-This widget was later removed due to the tutor's preferences of having the chats on a bigger screen.

-### Backend
-- file `chat.php` prepared to link the widget to a conversational API;
-- student-side session management;
-- project structure designed for a future more complete integration.
+# Audra Langues – Student Portal & AI Oral Practice

+This project is a student portal developed for Audra Langues, with a built-in AI conversation space for English oral practice.

+The goal is to provide students with a simple and coherent learning environment where they can:
+- log in to their personal space,
+- view their personal and course-related information,
+- practise spoken English with an AI assistant,
+- follow their learning progress.

+## Project scope

+The current scope of the project focuses on the **student side only**.

+Included:
+- student login page,
+- student dashboard,
+- personal information page,
+- progress page,
+- AI training page for oral conversation practice.

+Not included anymore:
+- teacher portal,
+- separate “Courses” page,
+- floating AI widget.

+The AI conversation area is now integrated directly into the **AI Training** page instead of appearing as a widget.

+## Main objective

+The main objective of the project is to create a functional student portal with an AI-based oral practice tool that:
+- encourages students to speak in English,
+- keeps the conversation natural,
+- lightly corrects grammar when needed,
+- stays focused on a chosen topic,
+- supports confidence and fluency.

+## Current features

+### Student portal
+- login page,
+- dashboard page,
+- personal information page,
+- progress page,
+- AI training page,
+- common logout system.

+### AI conversation area
+- topic selection before the conversation,
+- text input,
+- browser-based speech recognition,
+- browser-based text-to-speech,
+- backend connection through `chat.php`,
+- conversation flow prepared for OpenAI Responses API.

 ## Technologies used